For Better or For Worse by Lynn Johnston for July 12, 2021

 8. Imga0225 2

-hildigunnurr Premium Member about 3 years ago
+hildigunnurr Premium Member over 3 years ago

 We had to do this last year, for my in-laws.
 We promptly started weeding out in our own stuff so our kids would have an easier time, when, in 20-25 years they will have to help us! (it does help that we don’t really have storage space), our storeroom has moisture we haven’t been able to get rid of so we changed it into a wine cellar and I promise y’all that won’t be the room the kids will complain about :D